Kent Base Ball Club

 second attempt at organizing and maintaining a Base Ball Club will not

 prove an abortive one.
-The club is composed of the best of material; its
+The club is composed of the best of material;

-use.
-They have made a good selection of grounds, upon the hill east of the
+readiness for use.
+They have made a good selection of grounds, upon the

-city proper on what is known as Coit's addition.
+hill east of the city proper on what is known as Coit's addition.

 We